 Successful strategies were designed by the newly formed public relations industry, which was able to manipulate people through their desires and deep psychological motivations.
 The growing electronic mass media allowed for openings into the public mind and the insertion of a predigested reality.
 An isolationist nation was persuaded to enthusiastically support two world wars, while huge quantities of consumer goods were sold to the public.
 Media ownership became more concentrated.

 During the 1960s and 70s something went wrong.
 Millions of people began to catch on to the social controls and the dark intentions of the military-industrial complex.
 A massive social upheaval interfered with the ambitions of the powerful.

-Now, we have a president-elect who is a billionaire and dedicated to promoting social animosities among subsets of society.
+Now, we have a president who is a billionaire and dedicated to promoting social animosities among subsets of society.
 He seems sanguine about destroying the remainder of our environmental protections, and unmoved by the notion of social justice.
 For reasons that cannot be understood without exposing the manipulations of mass media, he is enthusiastically supported by millions of his future victims.
-They support a demagogue with no personal stake in improving anyone’s life; yet they believe, against all objective evidence, that he is a common man like them.
+They support a demagogue with no personal stake in improving anyone’s life; yet they believe, against all objective evidence, that he is a great man dedicated to their well being.